 To meditate safely, you need to understand the negative side effects of meditation.
 Dangers are real.
 Especially if you meditate too much.
 And for the sake of safety, it is best to be aware of both the pros and cons of meditation.

-But as science continues to examine the effects of this ancient practice, we are uncovering some alarming potential dangers of meditating.
-And yes, the adverse side effects of meditation are real.
+But as science continues to examine the effects of this ancient practice, we are uncovering some alarming side effects of meditation.

 In this article, I will reveal the scientifically proven dangers of meditating.
 They include headaches, seizures, anxiety, mental illness, depression, anxiety, panic attacks, weight loss, insomnia, psychosis, and hallucinations.